 Do I need a visa for China?

-If you qualify for this then let us know and we can send a copy of the DPRK plane ticket and visa to you in advance).
+If you qualify for this then let us know and we can send a copy of the DPRK plane ticket and visa to you in advance.
 If you return from the DPRK to Beijing by plane then you can again transit with no visa for up to 72 hours if you have an onward ticket (which must be from Beijing, must be to an international destination, and must be direct – you cannot fly for example from Beijing to Guangzhou and then abroad, this is not considered to be in transit and would require a Chinese visa).
-If you enter China by train from the DPRK then you would need a Chinese visa.
+If you plan on entering DPRK by train or returning from DPRK to China then you would need a Chinese visa.

 It seems like a lot of money - what do I get for that?